Which anatomical term refers specifically to the region of the fo... | Channels for Pearson+

 1

-Step 3: Examine the term 'Palmar,' which refers to the palm of the hand.
-Since this term does not describe the forearm, it can also be ruled out.
+Step 3: Match the anatomical term that corresponds to the forearm region.
+Based on the definitions, the term 'Antebrachial' is used to describe the forearm.

-Step 4: Consider the term 'Brachial,' which refers to the upper arm region between the shoulder and the elbow.
-This term does not apply to the forearm, so it is not the correct answer.
+Step 4: Eliminate the other options.
+'Brachial' refers to the upper arm, not the forearm.
+'Palmar' refers to the palm, and 'Carpal' refers to the wrist, neither of which describe the forearm.

-Step 5: Focus on the term 'Antebrachial,' which specifically refers to the region of the forearm between the elbow and the wrist.
-This is the correct anatomical term for the described region.
+Step 5: Conclude that the correct anatomical term for the region of the forearm between the elbow and the wrist is 'Antebrachial'.

 Watch next